TaxFoundation/international-tax-competitiveness-index/source_documentation.md

 ## Canada

-* **`capital_gains_rate`** Only 50% of capital gains are taxable.
-The applicable top personal income tax on capital gains is the average of top marginal combined rates on ordinary income among the provinces divided in half.
+* **`capital_gains_rate`** Only 2/3 of capital gains are taxable.
+The applicable top personal income tax on capital gains is the average of top marginal combined rates on ordinary income among the provinces multiplied by 2/3.

 * **`vat_rate`** The Canadian PST/GST/HST tax rate is the average of all Canadian province tax rates (weighted by population); see Retail Council of Canada, "Sales Tax Rates by Province," https://www.retailcouncil.org/resources/quick-facts/sales-tax-rates-by-province/.

 * **`vat_base`** For Canada, the VRR calculation includes federal VAT only.

-* **`capital_gains_exemption`** Only 50% of capital gains are taxable; see PwC, "Worldwide Tax Summaries: Corporate - Income Determination," https://taxsummaries.pwc.com/canada/corporate/income-determination.
+* **`capital_gains_exemption`** 2/3 of capital gains are taxable; see PwC, "Worldwide Tax Summaries: Corporate - Income Determination," https://taxsummaries.pwc.com/canada/corporate/income-determination.

 ## Czech Republic